 Even though he was known for establishing the Edict of Caracalla, which granted Roman citizenship to all free men throughout the Roman Empire, he was also known as a cruel leader who had many people killed.
 Therefore, historians have referred to him as a soldier first and an emperor second.

 Diocletian was born as “Diocles” and reigned over the empire for more than 20 years, from 284 A.D. until 305 A.D.
 He came from a low-status family and gradually moved up the military ranks.
+The largest baths of the Empire were completed during his reign, the Baths of Diocletian.

 He is famous for effectively ending the “Crisis of the Third Century” which nearly saw the collapse of the Roman Empire because of a large variety of problems and conflicts. he appointed a senior co-emperor, Maximiam, in 286 A.D., who was given control over the western part of the empire, while he ruled over the eastern part.